neicnordic/neic.no/_activities/project-analysis.md

   projects and operations.
 * Do it openly (eg Google drive folder open for comments by all).
 * Do it as a matter of course.
 Do not wait until there is a problem.
-* Questionnaires and interviews with activity leads and owners.
 * Open invitation for spontaneous feedback from anyone involved in activities.

 ### Roadmap